FlareXes/iThACK-PassMag-Archive/README.md

 - Configuration Checkup After Installation *(Under Dev.)*

 - Check Is Your Passwords Are Shown In Data Breaches And On Dark Web

+- Passwords Are Never Exposed To Variable For Long Time.
+Accomplished By Only Using Variables In Block Scope (No Memory Leak.
+This Measure Has Taken For Binary Exploitition Pentesters)